-Even if you have had top surgery, some tissue usually remains around the nipple, under the collarbone and in the armpit that needs to be checked - this may be referred to as 'breast tissue' by healthcare professionals.
+Even if you have had top surgery, some tissue remains around the nipple, under the collarbone and in the armpit that needs to be checked - this may be referred to as 'breast tissue' by healthcare professionals.
 When breast cancer is detected early it is more easily treated and the survival rate is higher.

-For information about Live Through This and CoppaFeel!, or to find support and resources for LGBTIQ+ people, visit coppafeel.org/livethroughthis
+For information about OUTpatients and CoppaFeel!, or to find support and resources for LGBTIQ+ people scan the QR code or head to our website at coppafeel.org/outpatients.

-Want to know more?
-Scan here.
+What to know more? scan here